sobteclib/sobtec2/en/content/05coati.md

 ## A history of alternative interpreting technologies

-The first attempt to use technology to facilitate this type of interpreting seems to have been at the Nuremberg trials after the Second World War, using a system based on the telephone [^telephone].
+The first attempt to use technology to facilitate this type of interpreting seems to have been at the Nuremberg trials after the Second World War, using a system based on the telephone [^1].
 Since then, the technology, usually based on infrared transmission, has developed alongside international organisations such as the UN and the EU.
 It is now very advanced, but extremely expensive and out of reach for most activist spaces and social movements.
 Even if an event can afford to hire some equipment, the costs soon become astronomical if you want to work at any kind of scale.

 The European and World Social Forums (ESF and WSF) that took place between 2001 and 2010 were international events on a massive scale, with up to 100,000 participants and hundreds of parallel meetings every day.
 Initially, interpretation was very limited, due to costs, but some people quickly realised the importance of languages to the political process.
 Babels, a network of volunteer interpreters, was born.